symfony/symfony-docs/cookbook/validation/severity.rst

 where they enter some personal information and choose their authentication credentials.
 They would have to choose a username and a secure password, but providing bank account information would be optional.
-Nonetheless, you want to make sure that these optional data, if entered, are still valid, but display them differently.
+Nonetheless, you want to make sure that these optional fields, if entered, are still valid, but display their errors differently.

 The process to achieve this behavior consists of two steps: